 European Studies

 European Studies is an interdisciplinary program that focuses on the politics, culture, economy, society and history of Europe, and on Europe’s place in the world.
 It puts you on the threshold of a world at the forefront of dynamic change -- social, cultural, political, and economic -- as well as a world of rich and resonant traditions in literature, philosophy, science, art and architecture.
-There are close to 70 faculty in various departments at UC San Diego affiliated with the European Studies Minor, whose courses form our curriculum.
+There are faculty in various departments at UC San Diego affiliated with the European Studies Minor, whose courses form our curriculum.
 Students may choose from among these, with any emphasis that they desire.
 The European Studies Minor is a very useful credential to have on your degree, especially if you are interested in a career that has a global dimension.
 It also indicates an approach to the world that is attractive to law, medical and business schools.

 Here are some of the issues your studies for the Minor could open up: